txaggiediver/reCapify/README.md

 ### Deployment
 Per the [guidance for workload isolation on AWS](https://aws.amazon.com/solutions/guidance/workload-isolation-on-aws/), it is recommended that you deploy the CDK application to its own AWS account.

-#### CloudFormation (Easy)
+#### CloudFormation (Easy Option)
-This click-through option will build and deploy the CDK application using an AWS CodeBuild project created by AWS CloudFormation in your active account.
-Warning: The CodeBuild project is given administrator access to [bootstrap](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html) the account if necessary.
+This click-through option will build and deploy the CDK application for you using an AWS CodeBuild project created by AWS CloudFormation in your active account.
+The CodeBuild project is given administrator access to [bootstrap](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html) the account if necessary, but it is deleted shortly after the build is started.
 - Download [scribe.yaml](scribe.yaml).
 - Open the [CloudFormation console](https://console.aws.amazon.com/cloudformation/home?#/stacks/create) to create a stack.
 - Under **Template source**, select **Upload a template file** then click **Choose file**.